Davencode/openmeteo/README.md

 📝 _'package:http/http.dart'_ ---- Network call to make asynchronous call and fetch data into the open-meto API

 📝 _'package:flutter/material.dart'_ ---- Access to all material components about Dart.

+📝 _'package:geolocator/geolocator.dart'_ ---- Access to all material components about Dart.